Punta Cana refers to the area on the eastern tip of the Dominican Republic.

 Women should never travel to Punta Cana alone since there is a great risk of being assaulted.
 There are dangerous neighborhoods that need to be avoided.

 So...
 How Safe Is Punta Cana Really?

 The Dominican Republic is a desirable destination for many tourists around the globe and many people spend their dream journey without any issues.

-A very little precautions will lower the risks of being assaulted.
+A very little precaution will lower the risks of being assaulted.

-- Weather - The tropical climate with the constant weather and an average temperature of 26°C makes Punta Cana perfect destination all year round.
-The hottest season is from April to November, while from December to March evening temperatures are around 20°C. This is the area where very little rain falls.
+- Weather - The tropical climate with constant weather and an average temperature of 26°C makes Punta Cana a perfect destination all year round.
+The hottest season is from April to November, while from December to March evening temperatures are around 20°C. This is the area where very little rainfalls.

 - Airports - Punta Cana International Airport offers flights to and from many large cities in the world.
 It has numerous facilities as well as air conditioning.
-It is one of the busiest and best connected airports in the region.
-Another airport which can be used as an alternative when coming to Punta Cana is the Aeropuerto Internacional de Las Américas, located in Santo Domingo.
+It is one of the busiest and best-connected airports in the region.
+Another airport that can be used as an alternative when coming to Punta Cana is the Aeropuerto Internacional de Las Américas, located in Santo Domingo.

-- Travel Insurance - Since there are risks of wild animals and mosquitoes with Zika virus, the travel insurance is a must when coming to the Dominican Republic.
-Do not risk, considering the fact that medical issues might happen to you here.
-Crime rate is also high, so make sure that your insurance covers the luggage theft as well.
+- Travel Insurance - Since there are risks of wild animals and mosquitoes with the Zika virus, travel insurance is a must when coming to the Dominican Republic.
+Do not risk, because medical issues might happen to you here.
+The crime rate is also high, so make sure that your insurance covers luggage theft as well.

 Punta Cana Weather Averages (Temperatures)

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|